Elo2bear/Elo2bear/README.md

 - 👋 Hi, I’m @Elo2bear
-- 👀 I’m interested in WebDev
+- 👀 I’m interested in WebDev & Gaming Dev
 - 🌱 I’m currently learning Python and Node.Js
 - 💞️ I’m looking to collaborate on any Front end projects
 - 📫 How to reach me elouisevb@gmail.com